apache/servicemix4-nmr/examples/cluster/README.txt

 Now, we can make sure the example is working as designed by connecting to the "smx2" instance and checking the log.

-smx:root:/> admin/connect smx2
+smx:root:/> admin:connect smx2
-smx:smx2:/> ld | grep Exchange
+smx:smx2:/> log:display | grep Exchange

 You should see a list of log statements, one for each message received from the "smx1" instance.